IC-Custom: Diverse Image Customization via In-Context Learning: Experiments

 \subsection{Position-Free Customization}

-\paragraph{Quantitative Comparisons} FLUX.1 workflow~\cite{FluxFill, FluxRedux} and Insert Anything~\cite{song2025insert} do not support position-free customization tasks.
-Despite our attempts to adapt these methods by masking the entire target canvas to create a position-free customization without background context, they merely copy the input reference and lack the ability to generate novel scenes.
-Therefore, we exclude these methods from our comparison.
-GPT-4o~\cite{gpt4o} demonstrates position-free customization capabilities when provided with modified task instructions.
-OminiCtrl~\cite{ominicontrol} and DreamO~\cite{mou2025dreamo}, specifically designed for position-free customization, serve as strong competitors in our evaluation.
-As shown in Tab.~\ref{tab:comparisons}, we observe that OminiCtrl exhibit poor identity consistency (low DINO-I, CLIP-I), while DreamO and GPT-4o produces images of inferior visual coherence.
-In contrast, our method, trained in an in-context manner on high-quality real-world data, achieves state-of-the-art performance across all metrics.
+\paragraph{Quantitative Comparisons.} FLUX.1 workflow and Insert Anything lack position-free customization capability and, even after adaptation, merely replicate the reference (see the following paragraph), so we exclude them.
+As shown in the DreamBench section of Tab.~\ref{tab:objective_comparisons}, OminiCtrl shows poor identity consistency (low DINO-I and CLIP-I), while DreamO and GPT-4o, though strong, still lag behind our approach.
+Trained on a high-quality mix of real and synthetic data with a unified customization representation, our method achieves state-of-the-art performance across all metrics.

-\paragraph{Qualitative Comparisons} The qualitative comparison results are shown in Fig.~\ref{fig:comparisons-pos-free}.
-FLUX.1 workflow and Insert Anything methods fail to achieve position-free customization, struggling to generate content that significantly differs from the reference image.
-OminiCtrl and DreamO tend to produce overly-glossy or over-saturated results, causing the generated content to appear artificial.
-Despite GPT-4o's strong instruction-following capabilities, it sometimes loses fine-grained identity details.
-Comparatively, \OurMethod successfully generates harmonious, identity-consistent, and diverse customized images.
+\paragraph{Qualitative Comparisons.} Figure~\ref{fig:comparisons-pos-free} presents qualitative comparisons in the position-free setting.
+FLUX.1 workflow and Insert Anything fail to achieve true position-free customization, tending instead to replicate the reference identity image.
+OminiCtrl and DreamO produce results that are less realistic and less coherent than ours, while GPT-4o, despite strong instruction-following capabilities, sometimes loses fine-grained identity details.
+In contrast, \OurMethod{} consistently generates diverse, harmonious, and identity-consistent results.
+More visual results are provided in Appendix Sec.~\ref{sec:more_visualization}.